 What is Kintsuglue?

 Kintsuglue, inspired by the Japanese art of Kintsugi, is a moldable adhesive putty designed for repairing, rebuilding, and customizing objects.
-It’s a pliable compound that hardens into a durable, silicone-like material.
+It’s a pliable, silane-modified polymer (silicone-free) that hardens to a durable, flexible material.

 Unlike Sugru, Kintsuglue focuses more on the aesthetic aspect of repairs, promoting the philosophy of finding beauty in imperfection.